symphoniacloud/lambda-monitoring/lambda-metrics/README.md

 # lambda-metrics

 Loggable Codahale metrics for Lambdas.
+Can be used with [`lambda-metrics-maven-plugin`](https://github.com/symphoniacloud/lambda-monitoring/tree/master/lambda-metrics-maven-plugin) to publish metrics to Cloudwatch.

 ## Quick Start